JSaumat/finalprojectJoseSaumat/README.md

 ```
 Step 2: Follow the steps below to initialize the SQL database.
 Create a Super User.
 Copy and paste the code below into the terminal.

-Keep in mind that when you create the super user, when you get to the password part, it will not show you
+Keep in mind that when you create the superuser, when you get to the password part, it will not show you
 the password you are typing in.
 It will appear blank.
 However, it is actually taking in your password.
 So, just go with it.